Overview of the Vascular System

 Causes of vascular disease include:

 • Atherosclerosis.
-Atherosclerosis (a buildup of plaque, which is a deposit of fatty substances, cholesterol, cellular waste products, calcium, and fibrin in the inner lining of an artery) is the most common cause of vascular disease.
-It is unknown exactly how atherosclerosis starts or what causes it.
-Atherosclerosis is a slow, progressive, vascular disease that may start as early as childhood.
-However, the disease has the potential to progress rapidly.
-It is generally characterized by the buildup of fatty deposits along the innermost layer of the arteries.
-If the disease process progresses, plaque may form.
-This thickening narrows the arteries and can decrease blood flow or completely block the flow of blood to organs and other body tissues and structures.
+This is a buildup of plaque.
+Plaque is a deposit of fatty substances, cholesterol, cell waste, calcium, and fibrin.
+It can build up in the inner lining of an artery.
+It's the most common cause of vascular disease.
+It's not known how atherosclerosis starts or what causes it.
+It's a slow, ongoing disease that gets worse over time.
+It may start as early as childhood.
+But the disease can also get worse quickly.
+It causes the buildup of fatty deposits along the innermost layer of the arteries.
+This thickening narrows the arteries.
+It can lessen or fully block the flow of blood to organs and other body tissues.

 • Blood clots.
-A blood vessel may be blocked by an embolus (a tiny mass of debris that moves through the bloodstream) or a thrombus (a blood clot).
+A blood vessel may be blocked by an embolus.
+This is a tiny mass of debris that moves through the bloodstream.
+Or it may be blocked by a thrombus.
+This is a blood clot.

 • Inflammation.
-In general, inflammation of blood vessels is referred to as vasculitis, which includes a range of disorders.
+In general, inflammation of blood vessels is referred to as vasculitis.
+This includes a range of disorders.
 Inflammation may lead to narrowing and blockage of blood vessels.

-• Trauma or injury.
-Trauma or injury involving the blood vessels may lead to inflammation or infection, which can damage the blood vessels and lead to narrowing and blockage.
+• Injury.
+Injury of the blood vessels may lead to inflammation or infection.
+This can damage the blood vessels and lead to narrowing and blockage.

 • Genetic.
-Certain conditions of the vascular system are inherited.
+Some conditions of the vascular system are inherited.

 What are the effects of vascular disease?

-Because the functions of the blood vessels include supplying all organs and tissues of the body with oxygen and nutrients, removal of waste products, fluid balance, and other functions, conditions that affect the vascular system may affect the part(s) of the body supplied by a particular vascular network, such as the coronary arteries of the heart.
+The functions of the blood vessels include supplying all organs and tissues of the body with oxygen and nutrients.
+They include removing waste products, fluid balance, and other functions.
+Because of all these functions, conditions that affect the vascular system may affect the part(s) of the body supplied by a certain vascular network.

 Examples of the effects of vascular disease include:

 • Coronary artery disease.
-Heart attack, angina (chest pain)
+This can cause heart attack or angina (chest pain).

 • Cerebrovascular disease.
-Stroke, transient ischemic attack (a sudden or temporary loss of blood flow to an area of the brain, usually lasting less than 5 minutes but not longer than 24 hours, with complete recovery)
+This can cause stroke or transient ischemic attack (TIA).
+TIA is a short-term loss of blood flow to an area of the brain.
+It usually last less than 5 minutes but not longer than 24 hours, with complete recovery.

 • Peripheral arterial disease.
-Claudication (limping because of pain in the thigh, calf, and/or buttocks that occurs when walking), critical limb ischemia (lack of oxygen to the limb/leg at rest)
+This may cause claudication.
+This is pain in the thigh, calf, or buttocks that occurs when walking.
+It can also cause critical limb ischemia.
+This is lack of blood supply and oxygen to the limb or leg at rest.

 • Vascular disease of the great vessels.
-Aortic aneurysm (a bulging, weakened area in the wall of a blood vessel resulting in an abnormal widening or ballooning), coarctation of the aorta (narrowing of the aorta, the largest artery in the body), Takayasu arteritis (a rare inflammatory disease affecting the aorta and its branches)
+This can cause an aortic aneurysm.
+This is a bulging, weakened area in the wall of a blood vessel due to an abnormal widening or ballooning.
+It can also cause coarctation of the aorta.
+This is narrowing of the aorta, the largest artery in the body.
+It can also cause Takayasu arteritis.
+This is a rare inflammatory disease that affects the aorta and its branches.

 • Thoracic vascular disease.
-Thoracic aortic aneurysm (a bulging, weakened area in the wall of a blood vessel resulting in an abnormal widening or ballooning in the thoracic, or chest, portion of the aorta)
+It can cause thoracic aortic aneurysm.
+This is a bulging, weakened area in the wall of a blood vessel.
+It causes an abnormal widening or ballooning in the chest (thoracic) part of the aorta.

 • Abdominal vascular disease.
-Abdominal aortic aneurysm (a bulging, weakened area in the wall of a blood vessel resulting in an abnormal widening or ballooning in the abdominal portion of the aorta)
+It can cause an abdominal aortic aneurysm.
+This is a bulging, weakened area in the wall of a blood vessel.
+It causes an abnormal widening or ballooning in the belly (abdominal) part of the aorta.

 • Peripheral venous disease.
-Deep vein thrombosis (also called DVT; a blood clot in a deep vein located within the muscles of the leg), varicose veins
+This can cause deep vein thrombosis (DVT).
+DVT is a blood clot in a deep vein in the muscles of the leg.
+This disease can also cause varicose veins.

 • Lymphatic vascular diseases.
-Lymphedema (swelling caused by interruption of the normal drainage pattern in the lymph nodes)
+These can cause lymphedema.
+This is swelling caused by problems of the normal draining of the lymph nodes.

 • Vascular diseases of the lungs.
-Granulomatosis with polyangiitis (an uncommon disease in which the blood vessels are inflamed; mainly affects the respiratory tract and the kidneys), angiitis (inflammation of blood vessels), hypertensive pulmonary vascular disease (high blood pressure in the lungs' blood circulation due to vascular conditions)
+These can cause granulomatosis with polyangiitis.
+This is an uncommon disease in which the blood vessels are inflamed.
+It mainly affects the respiratory tract and the kidneys.
+Other diseases include angiitis (inflammation of blood vessels) and hypertensive pulmonary vascular disease.
+This is high blood pressure in the lungs' blood flow.

 • Renal (kidney) vascular diseases.
-Renal artery stenosis (blockage of a renal artery), fibromuscular dysplasia (a condition that weakens the walls of medium-sized arteries and occurs predominantly in young women of childbearing age)
+These can cause renal artery stenosis (blockage of a renal artery).
+They can also cause fibromuscular dysplasia.
+This is a condition that makes the walls of medium-sized arteries weak.
+It occurs most often in young women of childbearing age.

-Because vascular conditions and diseases may involve more than one of the body's systems at a time, many types of doctors treat vascular problems.
-Specialists in vascular medicine and/or surgery work closely with doctors in other specialties, such as internal medicine, interventional radiology, cardiology, and others to ensure comprehensive care of patients with vascular conditions.
+Vascular diseases may affect more than one of the body's systems at a time.
+Because of this, many types of healthcare providers treat vascular problems.
+Specialists in vascular medicine or surgery work closely with providers in other specialties.
+These include providers who specialize in internal medicine, interventional radiology, and cardiology.

 Request an Appointment